eturino/eapi/README.md

                  nil
                ]

-other = MyTestObjectComplex.new
+eapi = ExampleEapi.new something: list, other: ComplexValue.new

-eapi = MyTestClassToH.new something: list, other: other eapi.to_h # =>
+eapi.to_h # =>
 # {
 #   something: [